-One of the most innovative and exciting freestyle resorts in the Alps, Flims Laax is packed with fantastic terrain and is great for families too.
-Laax and Flims are neighbouring regions which share one of Switzerland’s biggest ski areas spanning 235km of slopes.
+One of the most innovative and exciting freestyle ski resorts in the Alps, Flims Laax is packed with fantastic skiing terrain and is great for families too.
+Laax and Flims are neighbouring ski regions which share one of Switzerland’s biggest ski areas spanning 235km of slopes.
 Attracting an increasingly international market, this dynamic resort is predominantly situated at an altitude of between 2,000 and 3,000 metres; making it one of the most reliable places to find snow in the alps.

 Thanks to the newly developed Rocksresort situated at the Laax lift station, there are some fabulously stylish slope side accommodation options on offer.
 At the forefront of both innovative design and freestyle snowsports, young visitors and keen skiers and boarders will enjoy the unbridled freedom of the freeride terrain and snow parks, whilst families can make use of the three kids’ villages on offer.
-Flims Laax embodies a youthful spirit whilst maintaining quality and service of the highest standard, making it a vibrant destination which should be on everyone’s list of must-visit ski resorts.
+Flims Laax ski resort embodies a youthful spirit whilst maintaining quality and service of the highest standard, making it a vibrant destination which should be on everyone’s list of must-visit ski resorts.

 Resort Altitude: 1,100m

 Resort Skiing: 3,018m

 Blue Runs: 88km

 Red Runs: 87km